Eglarest/Project-Durins-Folk/Celebdil/README.md

       *   database
     - Add data as necessary
   - [ ] Get "Business objectives" for p0 (minimal viable product)
+    -  We need the following APIs working for p0 (working list):
+      - [ ] /login
+        - log in a created user
+      - [ ] /get-user
+        - get and return a user their correct data
+      - [ ] /get-group
+        - get a groups details
+      - [X] /home
+        - provide a personalized home message to a user
+      - [ ] /user-events
+        - provide a user's events for at least 1 day
+      - [ ] /group-events
+        - provide a group's events for at least 1 day
+      - [ ] unnamed
+        - allow a user to join a created event
+      - [ ] unnamed
+        - allow a user to create an event
   - [ ] Release backend API support for p0 (v0)

 ## DEPENDENCIES